 Jimmy James Kouratoras

 Jimmy James Kouratoras has always worked with his hands.
-A descendant from a long line of artisans, his artwork weaves together his Cretan and Māori heritage while simultaneously inspired by surfing and skateboard culture of the 1980s.
-He spent two decades working in the film industry and is a trained scenic artist having worked on many fantasy films ,TV series and freelancing on various international TV commercials.
+A descendant from a long line of artisans, his artwork weaves together his Cretan and Māori heritage He spent two decades working in the film industry and is a trained scenic artist having worked on many fantasy films ,TV series and freelancing on various international TV commercials.

 During his first ten years Jimmy had the opportunity to work with many highly experienced senior artists in different allowing him to learn to paint from references, render a multitude of textures, sculpt as well as manage large scale artistic projects.
 Creating sets and collaborating with construction crews became second nature resulting in the next decade of his career a renewed emphasis on developing innovative ways of working with paints and multimedia – and connecting with international artists.
 However, the desire to tell his own stories saw Jimmy leave the film world behind and venture into the fine arts world in 2010.
 Since then, Jimmy’s sole focus has been to focus the experience of his past career into a widening storytelling palate that reflects his strong Indigenous connection and also the inherent knowledge of his ancestors to be brought to life through his artworks.